CoffeeITWorks/ansible_burp2_server/README.md

 * Install molecule

     sudo pip install molecule

 Testing with molecule+docker:
 -----------------------------

+I have stopped using docker due to some strange issues with centos7 and systemd with docker.

 * clone this repo and move to that dir.
 * Install docker-engine

 Testing with molecule+vagrant:
 ------------------------------

+It's very useful for local test and ansible development, also to test burp with ansible in multiple environments/distribution.

 * have installed the role (see getting started)
 * [Install vagrant](https://www.vagrantup.com/docs/installation/)